aaronsaray/slack-conversation-export/README.md

 ## Todo

+- [ ] Handle token in env too instead of command line (I'm lookin at you .bash_history)
 - [ ] Zip the output instead?
 Or give an option to do so
 - [ ] Debug logging seems to write at bottleneck step registration, not execution
 - [ ] Better logging configuration for Winston